 - Are we testing our tech experience across devices and internet speeds?

-- Are we giving applicants a chance to show who they are—through their responses, their approach to situations, and their work preferences?
+- Are we giving candidates a chance to show who they are?
+Through their responses, their approach to situations, and their work preferences?

-Done right, AI-assisted screening reduces manual work without dehumanizing the process.
-And they offer growing companies the kind of reach, speed, and structure that used to require enterprise-scale resources.
+Done right, recruitment videos reduces manual work without dehumanizing the process.
+It offers growing companies the kind of reach, speed, and structure that used to require enterprise-scale resources.

 Ready to make your screening process more efficient?
 Try Truffle for free.